Please Find Attached My Resume: How to Use This Phrase

 Focus on simplifying your sentences.
 Doing this can help you avoid appearing outdated or unprofessional, as it puts the focus back on your impressive resume and cover letter, which is where it should be!

-By taking the time to focus on these types of details, you can set yourself apart from the crowd -- then you’re one step closer to landing that dream job!
+By taking the time to focus on these types of details, you can set yourself apart from the crowd.
+And doing that will put you one step closer to landing that dream job!

 Recommended reading: